josephryan/2017-Kayal_et_al/COMMANDLINES.md

-# Supplementary Methods: Commands and Parameters used in Analyses
+# Commands and Parameters used in Analyses

 ### A. Data preparation and filtering